bchiang7/v4/src/content/projects/CourseSource/index.md

   - Node.js
   - Express
   - MongoDB
+show: 'false'
 ---

-A web application built on the MEAN (MongoDB, Express, Angular, Node) stack for my web development course at Northeastern.
-I created this web app with the intention of providing Northeastern Students a better experience browsing the courses offered at Northeastern.
+Web application built on the MEAN (MongoDB, Express, Angular, Node) stack with the intention of providing Northeastern students a better experience browsing the courses offered at Northeastern.